 – 1978 – Homebrewing is legalized by the Federal government.

-– 1980 – The low point in American brewing history (that is if you don’t consider the 1977 debut of Billy Beer), only forty-four brewing companies are in operation, virtually all of them making a similar product: a light, bland, pilsner-style lager.
+– 1980 – The low point in American brewing history, only forty-four brewing companies are in operation, virtually all of them making a similar product: a light, bland, pilsner-style lager.

 – 1987 – Sister and brother team Janet and Peter Egelston, with partners Cora Lee Drew & Mark Metzger, open the Northampton Brewery in Northampton, Massachusetts.
 The second brewpub in New England, it is one of the first twenty in the country.